kyle-dorman/Advanced-Lane-Lines/README.md

 Step 5: Display found lines on original image

 The last step is to actually visualize what the algorithm has found.
-To do this, the space between the lanes in the bird's eye image is colored green and then projected back down onto the original image space and overlayed on the original image.
+To do this, the space between the lanes in the bird's eye image is colored green and then projected back down onto the original image space and overlaid on the original image.
 This is done in `lane_lines/road.py`'s `draw_lanes` function.
 The lane that is actually displayed is an average of the last 10 lane lines found which pass some validation filters.
 An example result is below:

 ![alt image][image9]